Greg Pratt: Character arc: Seasons 9-15

 In the episode, "Strange Bed Fellows," Dr. Luka Kovač instructs Pratt to go to Darfur, Africa to join Dr. John Carter in a Doctors Without Borders program after Pratt helped a friend avoid a DUI by sending a vial of his blood for the blood alcohol test, rather than his friend's; the friend later drove drunk and nearly killed a kid.
 To avoid legal repercussions and also to force him to think about the actions Dr. Kovač sends him away.
 When Pratt challenges Kovač and says he won't go, Kovač says he has two choices: leave for Darfur or have the DUI case info released and see his medical career come to an end.
 Pratt eventually decides to go, allowing him to move up to the position of attending physician, which Dr. Victor Clemente could not fulfill.
 Pratt becomes a better doctor for going to Darfur as he gets a sense of what it means to push himself under genuinely impossible and horrifying conditions.
 He sincerely thanks Luka for making him go, and the two doctors are back on good terms afterward.

 At the start of season 13, Pratt achieves his new title as attending, while Chaz moves in with him after Charlie abuses him and he joins Greg in cutting all ties to his rotten dad.
 However, later on, Pratt discovers his brother in a compromising position with another man.
 After much denial and a talk with Dr. Kerry Weaver Pratt begins to understand and accept his brother's homosexuality.
-He also supports hi?s brother's new job as an Emergency Medical Technician but clashes with Chaz's co-workers after they encourage him to drink near-fatal amounts of alcohol.
+He also supports his brother's new job as an Emergency Medical Technician but clashes with Chaz's co-workers after they encourage him to drink near-fatal amounts of alcohol.

 Later in the season, Pratt discovered a church holding an illegal prescription drugs exchange program between church members.
 Pratt tried to reason with the pastor to seek better alternatives.
 With no compromise being met, he decided to take part in the program to make it safer by donating some narcotics from the ER.
 However, when a member of the church died as a result of the drug exchange, an investigation was conducted by police and social workers.
 Pratt soon admitted to his chief, Dr. Kovač, that he was solely involved in the scheme, preventing any repercussions on the department.
 Pratt was arrested by the police (though Kovač helped bail him out) and was put before the review board at the hospital for an explanation of his actions.
 Surprisingly, Pastor Watkins of First Mission Baptist and his congregation showed up on Pratt's behalf and explained the entire story of his contribution.
 The board subsequently dismissed Pratt from any suspension, allowing him to retain his medical license and job.
 Near the end of the season, Kovač asked Pratt to be the best man at his wedding and Greg said yes.